danielfeitopin/mqtwister/README.md

 ___

-The decision to license this project under the GNU General Public License version 3 (GPLv3) is based on legal compatibility, ethical considerations, and long-term sustainability.
-Furthermore, given that the project incorporates dependencies licensed under GPLv2 and BSD-3-Clause, GPLv3 ensures compliance while preserving the core principles of open-source software.
+The initial intention was to license this project under the GNU General Public License version 3 (GPLv3) due to its enhanced legal protections, ethical considerations, and long-term sustainability.
+However, after reviewing the dependencies, it was determined that one of them is licensed under "GPLv2 only," which is incompatible with GPLv3.

-Regarding the GPLv2-licensed dependency, the compatibility depends on whether it is distributed under "GPLv2 or later" or strictly "GPLv2 only."
-As this is the former case, adopting GPLv3 is a legally valid choice that allows for greater flexibility.

-The inclusion of BSD-3-Clause-licensed components does not pose a conflict, as BSD-licensed software can be freely integrated into GPL-licensed projects.
-The permissive nature of BSD-3-Clause allows its code to be incorporated into projects under more restrictive copyleft licenses, such as GPLv3, without violating its terms.
+To ensure compliance and compatibility with all dependencies, the project is licensed under GPLv2.
+This decision aligns with the licensing terms of the included components while preserving the principles of open-source software.
+The permissive BSD-3-Clause-licensed components used in the project remain compatible with GPLv2, as their terms allow integration into projects under more restrictive copyleft licenses.

 ___